 Advantages of Wave Energy

 The best thing about wave energy is that it will never run out.
-There will always be waves crashing upon the shores of nations, near the populated coastal regions.
+There will always be waves crashing upon the shores of nations near the populated coastal regions.
 The waves flow back from the shore, but they always return.
 Unlike fossil fuels, which are running out, in some places in the world, just as quickly as people can discover them.

-2. Environment Friendly: Also unlike fossil fuels, creating power from waves creates no harmful byproducts such as gas, waste, and pollution.
+Also, unlike fossil fuels, creating power from waves creates no harmful byproducts such as gas, waste, and pollution.
 The energy from waves can be taken directly into electricity-producing machinery and used to power generators and power plants nearby.
 In today’s energy-powered world, a source of clean energy is hard to come by.

 Another benefit of using this energy is its nearness to places that can use it.
 Lots of big cities and harbors are next to the ocean and can harness the power of the waves for their use.
-Coastal cities tend to be well-populated, so lots of people can get use from wave energy plants.
+Coastal cities tend to be well-populated, so lots of people can get used to wave energy plants.

 A final benefit is that there are a variety of ways to gather it.
-Current gathering methods range from installed power plant with hydro turbines to seafaring vessels equipped with massive structures that are laid into the sea to gather the wave energy.
+Current gathering methods range from installed power plants with hydro turbines to seafaring vessels equipped with massive structures that are laid into the sea to gather the wave energy.

 Dependence on foreign companies for fossil fuels can be reduced if energy from wave power can be extracted up to its maximum.
-Not only it will help to curb air pollution but can also provide green jobs to millions of people.
+Not only will it help to curb air pollution, but it can also provide green jobs to millions of people.

-Unlike fossil fuels which cause massive damage to land as they can leave large holes while extracting energy from them, wave power does not cause any damage to earth.
-It is safe, clean and one of the preferred method to extract energy from ocean.
+Unlike fossil fuels, which cause massive damage to land as they can leave large holes while extracting energy from them, wave power does not cause any damage to the earth.
+It is safe, clean, and one of the preferred methods to extract energy from the ocean.

 Disadvantages of Wave Energy